 The internal auditor reviews internal controls to ensure they address related risks, and reports directly to the AC.
 Management is responsible for addressing issues identified by the internal auditor.
 The internal auditor will also audit and report on the appropriateness and effectiveness of processes for the management of interested person transactions at least once a year.
 The internal auditor has unrestricted access to the AC, and access to the Manager’s and Starhill Global REIT’s documents, records, properties and personnel, where relevant to their work.

 The AC meets at least once every quarter.
-A total of seven AC meetings were held in FY 2020/21.
+A total of four AC meetings were held in FY 2021/22.

 As part of its oversight role over financial reporting, the AC has reviewed the following key audit matter identified by the external auditor:

 1. Shareholder Rights and Conduct of General Meetings